Teacher Preparation and Recertification

 Students who wish to pursue a career as a primary or secondary school teacher can do so in one of two ways: teacher certification or alternate certification.
 Teacher certification requires students to obtain a Bachelor’s degree in an educational program and to earn a passing score on all sections of the Florida Teacher Certification Examination.
 The alternate certification requires students who have a Bachelor’s degree in a discipline other than education to demonstrate mastery of outcomes within a competency-based program and to earn a passing score on all sections of the Florida Teacher Certification Examination.

 Associate in Arts Early Childhood Education Pre-Major, Elementary Education Pre-Major and Secondary Education Pre-Major

-This pre-major is designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Early Childhood Education.
-If this pre-major transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this pre-major does not guarantee admission to an upper division limited-access program.
-If you are planning to attend a college other than UCF, and need specific transfer information, meet with a Valencia advisor or Academic Dean to review your transfer plans, and check the transfer institution catalog for specific degree requirements.
+These pre-majors are designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Early Childhood Education.
+If the pre-major transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this pre-major does not guarantee admission to an upper division limited-access program.
+If you are planning to attend a college other than UCF, and need specific transfer information, meet with a Valencia advisor to review your transfer plans and check the transfer institution catalog for specific degree requirements.
 Students are strongly encouraged to take electives that relate to their intended baccalaureate degree program.

 The Educator Preparation Institute (EPI) provides a competency-based program that offers an individual with a Bachelor’s degree in a discipline other than education the preparation to become a classroom teacher in Florida.
 Participants who demonstrate mastery of the Florida Educator Accomplished Practices and present passing scores on all sections of the Florida Teacher Certification Exams will be awarded a Certificate of Completion.
 The program requirements designated by an EPI prefix provide institutional credit, are not transferable to an upper-division institution, and do not count toward any degree.
 Program acceptance is required for participation in the EPI.